 The clinic is a NO Cell Phone zone.
 This includes texting.
 They may use their phones to call their parent if given permission by the nurse.

 If they are in the clinic to rest, we ask that they turn off their music, phones, and we discourage socializing with their peers so they and others may rest.

 No medication or drugs of any type are to be carried by a student, kept in a locker, or elsewhere on school grounds.
 Any exception to this rule must be approved, documented in writing, and on file in the school clinic.
 Medication must be in a properly labeled container, with one medication per container, and must not be expired.
-According to Texas Education Code 38.013, a student with Diabetes, Asthma, or Anaphylaxis is entitled to possess and self-administer his/her prescription medication while on school property.
+According to the Texas Education Code 38.013, a student with Diabetes, Asthma, or Anaphylaxis is entitled to possess and self-administer his/her prescription medication while on school property.
 All required paperwork must be completed and on file in the school clinic.
 Forms can be obtained by the school nurse and must be renewed annually.
 Students who are found to be in possession of any medication without proper authorization may be subject to disciplinary action as written in the KISD Discipline Management Plan and Student Code of Conduct.

 Medication Less Than 15 days

 Prescription or nonprescription medications that need to be taken at school for 15 days or less, must be accompanied by a written permission, signed and dated by a parent or legal guardian.
 You may download this form, or a written note is also acceptable.
 Please include time to be given and dosage.
 (See attached document)